ishita845/sports_model/README.md

 Measures body balance and weight transfer during the stroke.

 **Observations & Limitations**

-While analyzing the video, several real-world challenges were observed:
-Jitter: Small frame-to-frame keypoint fluctuations
+-Jitter: Small frame-to-frame keypoint fluctuations

-Occlusion: Far-side joints hidden by the body in side view Incorrect keypoints: Practice net sometimes mistaken for joints Motion blur: Fast bat swings reduce wrist and bat clarity Single-view bias: Lack of depth information from one camera angle
+-Occlusion: Far-side joints hidden by the body in side view

+-Incorrect keypoints: Practice net sometimes mistaken for joints

+-Motion blur: Fast bat swings reduce wrist and bat clarity

+-Single-view bias: Lack of depth information from one camera angle

 **Improvement Plan**

 With more time and data, the following improvements would be made:

-Collect more cricket-specific videos across players and environments Use multiple camera angles for better depth understanding Combine outputs from multiple pose models
+-Collect more cricket-specific videos across players and environments

+-Use multiple camera angles for better depth understanding

+-Combine outputs from multiple pose models

-Apply adaptive temporal filtering for fast movements Evaluate improvements using stability and consistency metrics
+-Apply adaptive temporal filtering for fast movements

+-Evaluate improvements using stability and consistency metrics